 - You keep smoking despite health problems.
 Even though you've developed health problems with your lungs or your heart, you haven't been able to stop.

-- You give up social or recreational activities in order to smoke.
-You may stop going to smoke-free restaurants or stop socializing with certain family members or friends because you can't smoke in these locations or situations.
+- You give up social activities.
+You may stop going to smoke-free restaurants or stop socializing with family or friends because you can't smoke in these situations.

 When to see a doctor